mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 We then use the [`fold`](https://github.com/staltz/xstream#fold) xstream operator on the returned stream (`$input`) to trigger the FSM's `transition` function.
 Note that the `fold` operator is like `Array.prototype.reduce` for streams; it takes

-1. an accumulator function that takes an emitted value (e.g., a FSM input value, `input`) and a previous output of the accumulator function (e.g., the latest FSM, `machine`) or a seed value and
+1. an accumulator function that takes an emitted value (e.g., a FSM input value, `input`) and a previous output of the accumulator function (e.g., the latest FSM status, `machine`) or a seed value and
-2. an initial output of the accumulator function (e.g., the initial FSM, `defaultMachine`).
+2. an initial output of the accumulator function (e.g., the initial FSM status, `defaultMachine`).

-Finally the `output` function takes the stream that emits FSMs (`$machine`) and returns outgoing streams.
+Finally the `output` function takes the stream that emits FSM status (`$machine`) and returns outgoing streams.

+### Input, transition, and output

 Let's implement the three functions.
 First, update the dummy `input` function to: